justinchoi001/liferay-learn-0/docs/en/08-infrastructure-and-operations/03-private-network.markdown

 `external`: Whether the connection is available to external connections.
 The default value `false` restricts the connection to internal DXP Cloud connections.

-Here is an example configuration:
+Here is an example configuration for the Database service using `LCP.json`:

 ```json
 {